 7.6.1 Emerging trends and developments in space connectivity focus on creating innovative solutions for inclusive and sustainable digital futures.

-7.6.2 Bridging the digital divide bridging through space-based connectivity can help to address the needs of historically unserved and underserved communities.
+7.6.2 Bridging the digital divide through space-based connectivity can help to address the needs of unserved and underserved communities.

 7.6.3 Enabling policy and regulatory frameworks support the responsible deployment and use of space-based connectivity systems.

 7.6.4 Complementarity between different space-based systems and terrestrial networks creates opportunities for enhanced connectivity solutions.

+7.6.5 The spectrum and orbits being limited; it is necessary to use it optimally with equitable access to all country specially underdeveloped countries.

+7.6.6 Public private partnership and economic incentive by governments can accelerate the deployment of space technologies which can accelerate access to connectivity in underserved and unserved regions.

 7.7 Given these critical considerations in space connectivity and sustainability, policymakers and stakeholders must address the following questions to ensure responsible development of space-based telecommunications/ICT technology and services: